-Note that unlike most of the other sections in this course, there is a paper assigned for EVERY class.
+Note that unlike most of the other sections in this course, there is a paper or exercise assigned for ALMOST EVERY class.
 So make sure to look ahead at the assignments for each following week.

 A seminal paper in the history of developmental genetics describing work for which the authors were awarded the 1995 Nobel prize.
 We will go over the major findings both in their historical context and in light of what is known today.

-Wolpert and Tickle, "Principles of Development," Chapter 2 (4th edition).
+Wolpert, Tickle, and Martinez Arias "Principles of Development," Chapter 2 (5th edition).

-A brief, but very clear and up-to-date treatment of pattern formation in Drosophila.
+A very clear and up-to-date treatment of pattern formation in Drosophila.